mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **BUTTON_EVENT_EXEC**

-Issued when a button is clicked (tapped).
+Emitted when a button is clicked (tapped).

 {{<message>}}
 BUTTON_EVENT_EXEC|alias
 {{</message>}}

-## Menu Addition
+## Add Menu Pages

 **MENU|ADD**

-Adds a new page to the menu.
-Up to 20 pages can be added including the default.
-After addition is complete, it issues **MENU_EVENT|ADD**.
+Add a new page to the menu.
+Up to 20 pages including the default.
+On completion **MENU_EVENT|ADD** is issued.

 {{<message>}}
 MENU|ADD|(alias)